PUBLIC COMPUTERS IN ACTIVIST SPACES SHOULD USE LIVE DISKS, NOT HARD DRIVES!

 USING OLD MACHINES FOR A CHEAP PUBLIC ACCESS COMPUTER CENTER

 You can use computers as old as Pentium II’s or even original Pentiums with DSL, though you will need more ram than most of these came with to avoid crashed when using Firefox.
 When I tested DSL on a 233 MHZ Pentium II laptop with 64MB ram, it was not slow in any way, but Firefox, necessary for a lot of websites, kept locking up due to inadequate memory.
+These days, many websites will also be too heavy for these machines, so anything older than a Pentium 4 or Athon Thunderbird might be too old for your user’s intended websites.

 Sort the machines, and use the ones with the fastest processors.
 Pull out the hard drives-you won’t be using them.
 Sell them on Ebay, taken them home and use them, whatever-just don’t use hard drives for public computing.
 If any “good” computers lack CD drives, pull them from clunkers and install them.
-Next you need to stuff the good ones with ram(memory) from the clunkers.
+Next you need to stuff the good ones with ram(memory) from the clunkers

 In each “good” machine, fill up the memory slots with the largest ram sticks you have that match the type and have at least as high a speed (number).